What is a Narrative Essay?

 • Level: Can be assigned in elementary, middle, high school, and college.

-Now that you understand what a narrative essay is and what its types and features are, we will discuss the seven main elements a narrative is comprised of.
+Now that you understand what a narrative essay is and what its types and features are, we will discuss the seven main elements that a narrative is comprised of.

 Seven Major Elements of a Narrative